EmilLM/EmilLM/README.md

 Hey there 👋,

-I'm a full stack web developer focused on javascript technologies with a focus on Node, Express, React and Next.js.
+I'm a full stack web developer focused on javascript technologies with a focus on Node, Express, React and MongoDB.
 After switching from a career as a researcher of world affairs, I fell in love with coding where logic and reason reign supreme.
 Now, I strive everyday to improve and expand my skills by developing various projects.

 Feel free to checkout my latest work on <a href="emilsprojects.site">emilsprojects.site</a>, leave some feedback or just say hello.